 In the PUR vs Brita design battle, Brita is the clear winner.
 With a range of filter pitchers in interesting shapes and styles, Brita gives a choice for every taste.
 If you’re looking for a pitcher filter that isn’t just practical, Brita’s water filters give you plenty of options.
 Brita faucet filters are more basic, though, and you have less design selection with them.

-PUR – What We Didn’t Like
+PUR – What I Didn’t Like

 Lead filter costs extra